 In particular, cannabis can negatively affect:

 - circulatory health

 - mental health

-Smoking, vaping, or ingesting marijuana can make you high.
-A marijuana high is associated with feelings of relaxation and contentment, though negative reactions are also possible.
+Smoking, vaping, or ingesting cannabis can make you high.
+A cannabis high is associated with feelings of relaxation and contentment, though negative reactions are also possible.

-If you’ve never tried marijuana before, proceed with caution.
+If you’ve never tried cannabis before, proceed with caution.